Hadi-Khatib/digital-content-verification/Guide.md

 -------------------------------------------------------------------------------------
 ## How to carry out an online investigation as securely as possible

+Using online investigation tools can be very helpful to verify digital content such as photos, and videos as we saw earlier in this chapter.

 1. accessing internet securely
 2. encrypting data related to he investigation
 3. using non-proprietary and non-cloud based solution